 Supplies Needed to Paint Thermofoil Cabinets

 There are a limited number of supplies your need in order to paint your thermofoil cabinets!
+But, each of the items listed below will help ensure you get the best and post durable finish possible on your thermofoil cabinets!

 - A small plastic paint tray